jurajtrappl/Youtube-terminal/README.md

 - Quick approach to trending videos on youtube

 # HELP
-Script simulating youtube in the unix terminal.
-  Search and play the videos, create a playlist.
-  Search:
+## Search:

 ./ytv.sh what to search

-  		: searches for "what to search" in youtube
+    searches for "what to search" in youtube

-  Options:
+## Options:
     -t
       : lists trending videos
     -h|--help
       : usage
-  	-d:
+    -d
-  		:downloads the video
+      : downloads the video

-  Additional searching results
+## Additional searching results

 We can let the script show us more than default number of searches (10) using key m. (additional 10, after "Select the number:")

-  Playlists options:
+## Playlists options:
   	+p
-  		:selected video is added to the playlist
+       : selected video is added to the playlist
   	-pp
   		:plays videos in the playlist
   	-p n